gbgabiola/100DaysOfCode/r3-log.md

 - [ ] [Sample App](http://www.example.com)
 -->

+## Day 87: May 08, Friday
+**Today's Progress**: Solving more problems using the fundamental concepts, and applying the newly learned built-in methods and creating a custom methods.

 ## Day 86: May 07, Thursday
 **Today's Progress**: Learned more about the different methods that can be used to manipulate data structures, lots of them are very useful and some are just good to know.